yalcinalp/yalcinalp/README.md

 - 👋 Hi, I’m @yalcinalp
-- 👀 I’m interested in Scalability and Infrastructure of Software Systems (DevOps, System Design, Security)
+- 👀 I’m interested in System Design, Security, DevOps (there are more :D)
 - 🌱 I’m currently learning Kubernetes
 - 📫 How to reach me?
 Easy! yalcin.alp16@gmail.com